nessan/bit/README.md

 FetchContent_MakeAvailable(bit)
 ```

-This command downloads and unpacks an archive of the current version of `bit` to your project's build folder.
+This command downloads and unpacks an archive of the current version of the `bit` library to your project's build folder.
 You can then add a dependency on `bit::bit`, a `CMake` alias for `bit`. `FetchContent` will automatically ensure the build system knows where to find the downloaded header files and any needed compiler flags.

 Used like this, `FetchContent` will only download a minimal library version without any redundant test code, sample programs, documentation files, etc.